ragsns/dockeronazure/exercises/ex7/README.md

 draft init --ingress-enabled
 ```

-and provide the top level domain, in this case `rags.tech`.
+and provide the values as before with the top level domain, in this case `rags.tech`.

 You can get the applications running using the command below.